 Are you a golfing enthusiast?
 Can’t bear the thought of leaving the clubs at home?
 Taking a Canvas holiday means that the clubs can come too!
 Put them in the back of the car and try out some of the loveliest golf courses in France.

-We spoke to Margaret Farrow, Canvas Holidays biggest golf fanatic.
+We spoke to Margaret Farrow, golf fanatic and Canvas Holidays camper.
 Along with her husband, she’s played on many courses all over Europe.
 Here, she gives us the lowdown on some of her favourites.

 “No matter which site you stay at with Canvas Holidays, you are always guaranteed to be within driving distance of some of the best golf courses.
 Green fees are very competitive compared to prices charged in the UK and if you go low season there is often no need to pre-book a midweek tee time as the courses tend to be quiet.
 So much so, sometimes it feels like you have the course completely to yourself!
 What a difference to golf in other countries where you often have to go out in a four ball with people you don’t know and be under constant time pressure.”